Learn how to create an easy DIY wood accent wall with a modern minimal design using affordable materials and just a few tools in one weekend.

 You can use Liquid Nails on the back of the MDF boards if you’d like to give it extra stability, but if you ever decide to remove the boards you’ll likely rip off the drywall.
 For that reason, I didn’t use Liquid Nails.
 I only used brad nails and it held up just fine.

-PS: I LOVE this Brad Nailer from Hart because it doesn’t need an air compressor.
-It’s comepletely cordless and has it’s own built-in air pressure.
-Plus it runs on battery, so it’s safer when you’re going up and down a ladder.
+PS: I LOVE the brad nailer from HART because it doesn’t need an air compressor.
+It’s completely cordless and has its own built-in air pressure.
+Plus, it runs on battery, so it’s safer when you’re going up and down a ladder.

 Next Install The Top Boards

 Once all your bottom boards are installed, now you can pop on your top ones.
 Same concept, start by lining them up in place, mark their spots, and nail them up one by one in between two bottom boards.

 It helps to have a helper with this, so they can hand the board up to you on the ladder and help hold it in place while you put in the first two nails.

 With the bottom boards, they were probably resting on the baseboard or floor, but with the top ones, you’re having to hold them up while you nail.
 A buddy is a must for this step.